George B. McClellan: Peacetime service

 McClellan returned to West Point to command his engineering company, which was attached to the academy for the purpose of training cadets in engineering activities.
 He chafed at the boredom of peacetime garrison service, although he greatly enjoyed the social life.
 In June 1851, he was ordered to Fort Delaware, a masonry work under construction on an island in the Delaware River, 40 mi downriver from Philadelphia.
 In March 1852, he was ordered to report to Capt.
 Randolph B. Marcy at Fort Smith, Arkansas, to serve as second-in-command on an expedition to discover the sources of the Red River.
 By June the expedition reached the source of the north fork of the river and Marcy named a small tributary McClellan's Creek.
-Upon their arrival on July 28, they were astonished to find that they had been given up for dead.
+Upon their return on July 28, they were astonished to find that they had been given up for dead.
 A sensational story had reached the press that the expedition had been ambushed by 2,000 Comanches and killed to the last man.
 McClellan blamed the story on "a set of scoundrels, who seek to keep up agitation on the frontier in order to get employment from the Govt. in one way or other."

 In the fall of 1852, McClellan published a manual on bayonet tactics that he had translated from the original French.
 He also received an assignment to the Department of Texas, with orders to perform a survey of Texas rivers and harbors.
 In 1853, he participated in the Pacific Railroad surveys, ordered by Secretary of War Jefferson Davis, to select an appropriate route for the planned transcontinental railroad.
-McClellan surveyed the western portion of the northern corridor along the 47th and 49th parallels from St. Paul to the Puget Sound.
-In doing so, he demonstrated a tendency for insubordination toward senior political figures.
+McClellan surveyed the western portion of the northern corridor along the 47th and 49th parallels from Saint Paul, Minnesota, to the Puget Sound.
+During the survey, he demonstrated a tendency for insubordination toward senior political figures.
 Isaac Stevens, governor of the Washington Territory, became dissatisfied with McClellan's performance in his scouting of passes across the Cascade Range.

 McClellan selected Yakima Pass without a thorough reconnaissance and refused the governor's order to lead a party through it in winter conditions, relying on faulty intelligence about the depth of snowpack in that area.
 In so doing, he missed three greatly superior passes in the near vicinity, which were eventually used for railroads and interstate highways.
 The governor ordered McClellan to turn over his expedition logbooks, but McClellan steadfastly refused, most likely because of embarrassing personal comments that he had made throughout his adventures.